mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 But actually, under the dirty clothes and the clean water, what’s there?

 Under all circumstances, always there is movement there.
 Alright?
-And *then*, you can create...
+And *then*...
 Pay attention to this one, alright?
 Don’t forget this one.
 Whatever happens, [whether] you like or you don’t like, there is a wonderful world there.
 That is called *whole universe*, you say.
 Sometimes you say, “Universe takes care of me.”
 What do you mean, *the universe*?
 Universe is not a concept.
 Universe is not something you can get by your “head trip.”
 Universe is something *active*.
 If you believe there is a universe, universe must be manifested or realized in your everyday life.
 Otherwise, no sense of universe.

 So, there is a universe which is beyond your consciousness, but that universe must be manifested, realized by *you*, in your everyday life.
 At that time, universe becomes *phenomenal world*.
 Okay?
 Universe blooms its flower, so-called phenomenal world, pure [and] impure – like this.
 What is a pure sense of the universe?
 Pure sense of universe is constantly moving, under dirty clothes and clean water.
 Which you cannot see.
-So, movement is invisible.
+Movement is invisible.

 So, under all circumstances – whatever you feel from your life, whatever you feel from the world – there is always [a] universe which is working, very active, to support all sentient beings, to create the human world.